anuthedeveloper/booklib/README.md

 To use:

-Run: 'migrate' create the database and 'serve' starts the application
+Run: 'migrate' create the database and 'serve' starts the application\
+The seed generates the faker data

 ```
 php artisan migrate
+php aritan db:seed
 php artisan serve

 ```